 We are excited to announce the availability of our Student Loan Repayment Software.
-It is the first student loan repayment tool that helps recent graduates, married couples and engaged couples navigate their various student loan repayment and forgiveness options.
-Most people do not realize that there are over a 126 combinations of options for a single person to plan for and a married couple faces.
+It is the first student loan repayment tool that helps recent graduates, married couples, and engaged couples navigate their various student loan repayment and forgiveness options.
+Most people do not realize that there are over 126 combinations of options for a single person to plan for and a married couple faces.
 We have simplified these different options in a single view.

 Our unique approach brings together all the different components that are often separated in the student loan repayment process.
 To properly plan and analyze your repayment options, the borrower must consider their loan type, federal or private, their adjusted gross income, Income taxes, and employment situation to make the best decision.